TDA/EMailInjectionVuln/README.md

 Note: Starting point is call_form_parser.py, please check that file, everything from there is marked in the comments.

-*Note to self:* If you ever write another project in Python3 without EXPLICITLY specifying it, then I will kick you myself, however improbable that may sound.
-EIBTI !!! remember that, at least in Python :D :D

-*Note to self:* Had to downport to Python2, so this entire thing was rewritten :(

 ### Crawler
 1. CeleryCrawler.py is the config file (kinda), and sets up the queue to execute.
 2. The call_for_ scripts are basically built to use with Celery,